 Eat Healthy • Be Active Community Workshops

-- Eat Healthy • Be Active Community Workshops series is based on the Dietary Guidelines for Americans, 2010 and 2008 Physical Activity Guidelines for Americans.
+- Eat Healthy • Be Active Community Workshops series is based on the Dietary Guidelines for Americans and Physical Activity Guidelines for Americans.
 The series builds on concepts by providing detailed tips for how to put recommended behaviors into practice.
 The workshops are designed to move participants from the "thinking" phase to taking desired health actions.

 Eat Smart, Live Strong

 - Eat Smart, Live Strong is an intervention designed to improve fruit and vegetable consumption and physical activity among 60-74 year olds participating in or eligible for FNS nutrition assistance programs.
 The intervention can support the efforts of program providers and communities in delivering nutrition education to low-income older adults.